zfried/AMASE/README.md

 Hello!
 The algorithm in the repository titled assignment_algorithm.py can be used to automatically assign mixtures studied by rotational spectroscopy.
 Along with the analysis of the spectroscopic signals, it also leverages graph analysis and machine-learning molecular embedding methods to consider how structurally/chemically similar the molecular candidates are to the previously observed mixture components or known chemical priors.
 A paper describing the technique has been submitted for publication.

-It can currently be run on both laboratory mixtures.
+It can currently be run laboratory mixtures.
 An algorithm for astronomical datasets is in development.

 In order to run the algorithm you will need the following: